PAVAN28GIT/WeatherWiz/README.md

 - Beautiful, responsive design using Tailwind CSS
 - User-friendly interface

-## Getting Started

-Follow these steps to get WeatherWiz up and running on your local machine:
+## Follow these steps to get WeatherWiz up and running on your local machine:

 ### Prerequisites